 - Salt and freshly ground pepper

-In a medium pot or Dutch oven, cook the onions in the butter over medium heat until softened, about 5 minutes.
+In a medium pot or Dutch oven, cook the onions in the butter over medium heat until softened and nearly caramelized, about 10 minutes.
 Add the cabbage and cook, stirring, for a few minutes.
-Add the apple, brown sugar, wine, vinegar, and water, and bring up to a simmer, stirring.
+Add the apple, brown sugar, wine, vinegar, and water or stock, and bring up to a simmer, stirring.

-Cover and braise for 30 minutes, stirring now and then, and checking on the texture.
+Cover and braise for 20 to 25 minutes, stirring now and then and checking on the texture.
 Cook a little less for a firmer cabbage; a little more for softer cabbage.
-You may need to add more liquid, water is fine, if your lid is not tight.
+You may need to add more liquid, water is fine if your lid is not tight.

 Salt and pepper to taste.
-Add a small splash of cider vinegar just before serving, if desired.
-When serving small children, sometimes a bit of sugar at the end makes this more appealing, a teaspoon or so.
+Add a small splash of cider vinegar just before serving, if desired or a touch more sugar.